-- a. secure the well-being of the people, irrespective of sex, caste, creed or race, by raising their standard of living, by preventing the concentration of wealth and means of production and distribution in the hands of a few to the detriment of general interest and by ensuring equitable adjustment of rights between employers and employees, and landlords and tenants; - b. provide for all citizens, within the available resources of the country, facilities for work and adequate livelihood with reasonable rest and leisure; - c. provide for all persons employed in the service of Pakistan or otherwise, social security by compulsory social insurance or other means; - d. provide basic necessities of life, such as food, clothing, housing, education and medical relief, for all such citizens, irrespective of sex, caste, creed or race, as are permanently or temporarily unable to earn their livelihood on account of infirmity, sickness or unemployment; - e. reduce disparity in the income and earnings of individuals, including persons in the various classes of the service of Pakistan;
+- preventing the concentration of wealth and means of production and distribution in the hands of a few to the detriment of general interest and by ensuring equitable adjustment of rights between employers and employees, and landlords and tenants; - b. provide for all citizens, within the available resources of the country, facilities for work and adequate livelihood with reasonable rest and leisure; - c. provide for all persons employed in the service of Pakistan or otherwise, social security by compulsory social insurance or other means; - d. provide basic necessities of life, such as food, clothing, housing, education and medical relief, for all such citizens, irrespective of sex, caste, creed or race, as are permanently or temporarily unable to earn their livelihood on account of infirmity, sickness or unemployment; - e. reduce disparity in the income and earnings of individuals, including persons in the various classes of the service of Pakistan; - f. eliminate riba as early as possible and - g. ensure that the shares of the Provinces in all Federal services, including autonomous bodies and corporations established by, or under the control of, the Federal Government, shall be secured and any omission in the allocation of the shares of the Provinces in the past shall be rectified.

-- f. eliminate riba as early as possible and - g. ensure that the shares of the Provinces in all Federal services, including autonomous bodies and corporations established by, or under the control of, the Federal Government, shall be secured and any omission in the allocation of the shares of the Provinces in the past shall be rectified. - 29.
-Besides, it would be pertinent to see whether with this litigation the petitioner's object to achieve political mileage or ambition and/or purely other individual interest and whether the Petition styled as a Public Interest Litigation is essentially a Political Interest Litigation and hence the same is liable to be dismissed on this ground?
+34. Further, it would be pertinent to see whether with this litigation the petitioner's object to achieve political mileage or ambition and/or purely other individual interest and whether the Petition styled as a Public Interest Litigation is essentially a Political Interest Litigation and hence the same is liable to be dismissed on this ground?
 To answer this, we have examined the pleadings and admittedly the petitioner belongs to a political party and holding an office of same political party.
-We are also mindful that just because petitioner is a political party it does not ipso facto mean that he is debarred all the time from invoking the Court's process as public interest litigation.
+We are also mindful that just because the petitioner is a political party, it does not ipso facto mean that he is debarred all the time from invoking the Court's process as public interest litigation.
 However, political interest cannot be enforced through the process of this Court under Article 199 of the Constitution under the garb of a Public Interest Litigation.
 It is the duty of this Court to discourage such petitions and to ensure that the course of justice is not obstructed or polluted by unscrupulous litigants by invoking the extraordinary jurisdiction of this Court for personal matters under the garb of the public interest litigation.
-There is material to show that a petition styled as a Public Interest Litigation is nothing but a camouflage to foster political interest.
-Public Interest Litigation which has now come to occupy an important field in the administration of law should not be "Publicity Interest Litigation" or "Private Interest Litigation" or "Politics Interest Litigation" as held by the Honourable apex Court in the case of Akhtar Hussain khan vs Federation of Pakistan (2012 SCMR 445) which reads as under:-
+There is material to show that a petition styled as a Public InterestLitigation is nothing but a camouflage to foster political interest.

+Public Interest Litigation which has now come to occupy an important field in the administration of law should not be "Publicity Interest Litigation" or "Private Interest Litigation" or "Politics Interest Litigation" as held by the Hon'ble apex Court Akhtar Hussain Khan's20case which reads as under:-